 In addition to featuring the total amount of property taxes levied on single family homes in 2018 ($304.6 billion), the report showed that the average property tax amount on single family homes in 2018 was $3,498 – an effective tax rate of 1.16 percent.

 That number is up 3 percent from the average property tax of $3,399 in 2017, and the effective property tax rate of 1.16 percent in 2018 is down from the effective property tax rate of 1.17 percent in 2017.
 Interested in going back a bit more historical?
-Contact us now to see how these numbers stack up to previous years.
+For a detailed local property tax analysis, click here.

 What markets have the highest property tax rates?